Looking for things to do with your child? Check out these learning and educational activities for 3 year olds at home or outdoors.

 6. Field trips

 - Child-friendly museums.
 Some museums are geared to children (My favorite is Moxi in Santa Barbara).
 Others are for general audiences with a children’s area.
-Hands-on exhibits will make the experience fun for both you and your child.
+Hands-on exhibits make the experience fun for both you and your child.

 - Library story time and activities.
 Many libraries host these events for toddlers and preschoolers.
-From playing with building toys to making magnetic slime to creating your own jewelry, libraries are fantastic places to take her.
+From playing with building toys to making magnetic slime to creating jewelry, libraries are fantastic places to take her.